Industry catalogues Trends

 7. How do online retailers and merchants benefit from selling on popular online marketplaces?

 Online retailers and merchants benefit from increased visibility and access to a larger customer base when selling on popular online marketplaces.
-These platforms often have a well-established customer base, marketing tools, and support systems that help sellers maximize their sales and manage their online store efficiently.
+These platforms often have a well-established customer base, marketing tools, and support systems that help sellers maximize their sales and manage their online stores efficiently.

 8. What is the process for international businesses to sell online in European marketplaces?